Granite or Quartz? Here’s What You Should Know

 They’re naturally hardy

 Quartz benchtops are also fabricated out of their naturally occurring state.
-Quartz is one of the hardest minerals, and is non-porous, making it a suitable choice for benchtops.
+Quartz is one of the hardest minerals, and is non-porous, making it a suitable choice for kitchen benchtops.

 They’re easy to maintain